openpolis/geojson-italy/README.md

 - R: Regions

 # Developers
-To generate all files, starting from a `comuni.geojson` file:
+To generate all files, starting from the `comuni.geojson` file:
 ```
   ./generate_geojson.sh
   ./generate_topojson.sh